How to Make a Suit Last Forever

 The main reason to avoid the iron is that too much heat and pressure on your suit will distort its lining and damage the fabric and it won't ever look the same again.

-As you can see, there are many things you can do to ensure that your suit lasts forever and stays in great condition.
+As you can see, there are many things you can do to ensure that your suit lasts longer and stays in great condition.
 It may seem like a lot of work, but once you create these small habits, you will be able to get much more use out of your suits.

 Thanks for reading.
 Drop a comment below, we would love to hear your experiences and any tips you might have.